railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_analytic.rst

 #.
 Customer Order,

 #.
-Procurement order on Supplier,
+Procurement Order on supplier,

 #.
 Receive invoice and goods from the supplier,